-10. "Adaptation by"
+15. "Adaptation by"

-This credit is appropriate in certain unusual cases where a writer shapes the direction of screenplay construction without qualifying for "Screenplay by" credit.
+This credit is appropriate in certain unusual cases where a writer shapes the direction of a teleplay construction without qualifying for "Teleplay by" credit.
 In those special cases, and only as a result of arbitration, the "Adaptation by" credit may be used.